ihucos/counter.dev/README.md

 ## AGPL Licensed
-Simple Web Analytics is Open Source for transparency reasons.
+Counter is Open Source for transparency reasons.
 Although self hosting may be possible with some tinkering.